 How to Set Up a Slackline: Primitive System

 Short or beginner slacklines usually feature one of two basic tensioning systems: the Primitive system (also referred to as an Ellington, after its inventor) or the widely popular Ratchet system.
+Each of these systems have their benefits and limitations.
 We are going to start our series of articles by discussing how to set up a primitive style slackline.
+This is the lightest and most versatile slackline system and it's got the standing of being the traditiona style of tensioning slacklines.
+Slacklining started on a stystem like this so we feel it's important to continue the practice.
+It's also fun to expand of the different rigging systems one this one is mastered.

-Make sure to always use tree protection when slinging trees with tubular webbing.
-Tree protection can come in many forms such as carpet or cardboard, and is important for preventing harm to living trees.
-Is it also important for preventing wear on the webbing itself.
-Note that pre-made climbing slings under 1” and small diameter rope are generally not suitable for this application, since these materials do not adequately distribute load across the surface of the tree.
+Before even starting to set up your slackline make sure to always use tree protection when slinging trees with tubular webbing, rope or spansets.
+Tree protection can come in many forms such as carpet, yoga mats, burlap or cardboard.
+It provides the tree a layer of protection from abrasion and it's use is important for preventing damage to living trees.
+Is it also important for preventing wear on the anchoring material itself.
+Note that pre-made, sewn climbing slings under 1” and small diameter rope are generally not suitable for creating an anchor, since these materials do not adequately distribute load across the surface of the tree.
 Overtime, this can harm and/or kill trees.
 We will elaborate more on this in future articles.

-Once the anchor sling is set around the tree, you can connect the static side of the slackline webbing to your carabiner and sling.
-Connecting the webbing can be done by using a small ring or chain-link in conjunction with the carabiner to create a linelock.
+Once the padding is attached to the tree/anchor and sling placed around the tree you can then connect the static side of the slackline webbing.
+Connecting the webbing to the anchor sling can be done by using a small ring or chain-link in conjunction with a carabiner to create the linelock.

 Note: The STATIC side is the side of the slackline that will not contain the tensioning system.
 The side that contains the tensioning system is referred to at the TENSION side.